MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 The host file is constructed as follows:

-1. First, we import the `qsharp` module, which registers the module loader for Q# interoperability.
+1. First, import the `qsharp` module, which registers the module loader for Q# interoperability.
-    This allows Q# namespaces (for example, the `NamespaceQFT` we defined in our Q# file) to appear as Python modules, from which we can import Q# operations.
+    This allows Q# namespaces (for example, the `NamespaceQFT` defined in the Q# file) to appear as Python modules, from which you can import Q# operations.
 2. Then, import the Q# operations which we will directly invoke---in this case, `Perform3qubitQFT`.
-    We need only import the entry point into a Q# program (for example, _not_ operations like `H` and `R1`, which are called by other Q# operations but never by the classical host).
+    You need only import the entry point into a Q# program (for example, _not_ operations like `H` and `R1`, which are called by other Q# operations but never by the classical host).
 3. In simulating Q# operations or functions, use the form `<Q#callable>.simulate(<args>)` to run them on the `QuantumSimulator()` target machine.

     > [!NOTE]
-    > If we wanted to call the operation on a different machine, for example the `ResourceEstimator()`, we would simply use `<Q#callable>.estimate_resources(<args>)`.
+    > If you wanted to call the operation on a different machine, for example the `ResourceEstimator()`, you would simply use `<Q#callable>.estimate_resources(<args>)`.
     > In general, Q# operations are agnostic to the machines on which they're run, but some features such as `DumpMachine` may behave differently.

 4. Upon performing the simulation, the operation call will return values as defined in the Q# file.
-    For now there is nothing returned, but later on we will see an example of assigning and processing these values.
+    For now there is nothing returned, but later on you will see an example of assigning and processing these values.
-    With the resultant data in our hands and totally classical, we can do whatever we'd like with it.
+    With the resultant data in our hands and totally classical, you can do whatever you'd like with it.

 Your full `host.py` file should be this: